anaqqad/Cyber-Security-News-Telegram-Bot/README.md

 # Cyber Security News Telegram Bot

-A Python script that scrapes the web for cyber security news and sends it to a Telegram channel.
+A Python script that scrapes the web for cyber security news and sends them to a Telegram channel.

 <p align="center">
   <img src="telegram_channel.jpg" alt="A cyber security news channel in Telegram." width="300">